 The kidneys must begin working to balance fluids and chemicals in the body and excrete

-The liver and immune systems must begin working independently.
+The liver and immune systems must begin working on their own.

 Your baby's body systems must work together in a new way.
-Sometimes, a baby has trouble
+In some cases, a baby has

-can make these changes more challenging.
-Fortunately for these babies, special newborn
+or birth defects can make these changes more challenging.
+But a lot of special care

-Newborn babies who need intensive medical attention are often admitted into a special
+Newborn babies who need intensive medical care are often put in a special area of

-area of the hospital called the neonatal intensive care unit (NICU).
-The NICU combines
+the hospital called the neonatal intensive care unit (NICU).
+The NICU has advanced

-advanced technology and trained healthcare professionals to provide specialized care
+technology and trained healthcare professionals to give special care for the tiniest

-Some newborn babies will require care in a NICU, and giving birth to a sick or premature
+Some newborn babies will require care in a NICU.
+Giving birth to a sick or premature

 Which babies need special care?

-Most babies admitted to the NICU are premature (born before 37 weeks of pregnancy),
+Most babies admitted to the NICU are preterm (born before 37 weeks of pregnancy),

-have low birth weight (less than 5.5 pounds), or have a health condition that requires
+have low birth weight (less than 5.5 pounds), or have a health condition that needs

 special care.
 In the U.S., nearly half a million babies are born preterm.
 Many of